monobot/asyncorm/README.rst

 Features
 --------

-# AsyncORM

-:exclamation: version prebeta !!
+WARNING: version prebeta !!

-:exclamation: Work In Progress !!
+WARNING: Work In Progress !!

 **AsyncORM** is a fully async [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) inspired in the fantastic [django orm](https://docs.djangoproject.com/en/1.11/topics/db/).

 It is designed to be used together with [sanic](https://github.com/channelcat/sanic) or other async webserver.

-### Dependencies
+Dependencies
 [asyncpg](https://github.com/MagicStack/asyncpg)

 Credits